pgcharetteUdeS/mrr_absorption_sensor/readme.md

       by calling "warnings.filterwarnings("ignore", category=DeprecationWarning)"
    2) KLUDGE in spiral._find_max_sensitivity(): factor of 1.1 eliminates glitches
       in results for spiral analysis at fixed height, needs looking into.
-   3) The spiral lengths calculated with finite differences in spiral.draw_spiral() and with numerical integration in spiral._calc_sensitivity() can be quite different (> 10%), see the values in the .tif sequence frame titles.
-The calculation in spiral.draw_spiral() is "correct" (the graphics look ok) whereas the S-bend joint is approximated in spiral._calc_sensitivity().
-      This should be looked into...